Your occupation affects the price you pay for car insurance, whether or not you drive as part of your job. Find out why and see if you can save money.

 “Everyone wants to get the cheapest possible quotes for their car insurance.
 But did you know the way you describe your occupation can affect the price of the car insurance premium you pay?

 “Take me for example, sitting at my desk at home in Cambridge every day, writing articles about car insurance.

-“If I were to describe myself to my car insurer as a ‘writer’, data collected by GoCompare suggests I would pay £497 on average for my policy in 2018.
-But if instead, with perfect honesty, I describe myself as ‘journalist’, the average premium jumps to £610.
+“If I were to describe myself to my car insurer as a ‘writer’, I would probably pay less for my policy than if, with perfect honesty, I describe myself as a ‘journalist’.

-“So it looks like - at least in the eyes of insurers - writers as typically glued to their desks, while journalists often get up to all sorts of mischief outside the home.
+“So it looks like in the eyes of insurers, writers are typically glued to their desks, while journalists often get up to all sorts of mischief outside the home."

 It’s not just the nature of your job that affects your car insurance price – if you use your car to get to work and back or you use it for business, that’ll affect the cost of your insurance too.

 Insurers split car usage into three types: social use, social and commuting, and business.